 Safeguarding of information

 The data obtained in the field will be kept at least for the subsequent monitoring period.
 The forms must be scanned and saved in digital formats, along with the digitized files.
-Likewise, the tracking and monitoring of the other variables must be preserved digitally, in various media such as files in the cloud, hard drives and USB flash drives.
+Likewise, the tracking and monitoring of the other variables must be preserved digitally, in various media such as files in the cloud, hard drives, and USB flash drives.
 A fixed and secure means will be implemented to archive the information and prevent its loss.

 Data and parameters to quantify emissions reduction.

-To implement the carbon project, the methodology implemented has established a series of procedures to guarantee clear accounting of the greenhouse gases that would be mitigated, in this case the captured and fixed forest cover that is growing.
+To implement the El Dorado carbon project, the methodology implemented has established a series of procedures to guarantee a clear accounting of the greenhouse gases that would be mitigated, in this case, the CO2 captured and fixed forest cover that is growing.
 Therefore, the implementation of monitoring after the project is approved and established is based on:

 Data and complementary information to determine the baseline or reference scenario

 Environmental Effects

--Biodiversity: This monitoring is articulated to the demands developed by the regional autonomous corporation, which within its policies establishes monitoring and control of the impacts that the project activity may generate to the biotic component, especially biodiversity and specifically to the vulnerable species, or Conservation Target Values (VOC).
+Biodiversity: This monitoring is articulated to the demands developed by the regional autonomous corporation, which within its policies establishes monitoring and control of the impacts that the project activity may generate on the biotic component, especially biodiversity and specifically to the vulnerable species, or Conservation Target Values (VOC).
 Under this component, the list of species present in the region and their conservation status will be updated based on updated regional studies and complemented by monitoring carried out by the project.
-For the project and following the environmental requirements of Corporinoquia, the environmental corporation, through file number 800.44.2.12.004 of the corporation, periodic monitoring is carried out of compliance with the biodiversity component in the areas of influence of the project.
+For the project and following the environmental requirements of Corporinoquia, the environmental corporation, through file number 800.44.2.12.004 of the corporation, periodic monitoring is carried out in compliance with the biodiversity component in the areas of influence of the project.

 Finally, it is planned to develop processes related to the Quality of information.
 This provides for the optimization of control and quality of the information collected.
-The process focuses on a control plan in the collection of information, archiving, verification and internal audit of the resulting information, guaranteeing the integrity of the data accumulated for each monitoring period and throughout the execution of the proposed project activity.
+The process focuses on a control plan in the collection of information, archiving, verification, and internal audit of the resulting information, guaranteeing the integrity of the data accumulated for each monitoring period and throughout the execution of the proposed project activity.

 Social Effects

--The social impact of the project is reflected in the generation of jobs, complying with national regulations and provisions for hiring, and training for the qualification of personnel.
+The social impact of the project is reflected in the generation of jobs, complying with national regulations and provisions for hiring, and training for the qualification of personnel.
 Likewise, do not affect territories with the presence of ethnic communities.

 For this component, monitoring the employment indicators per year becomes the most important, since, as noted in previous paragraphs, the non-presence of ethnic communities in the project areas was demonstrated.

+Variables to monitoring.

+Data and parameters determined at registration and not monitored during the monitoring period, including default values and factors